 Where would you find the information to manually capture the labour cost on the project?

 Well, the budget as in the above example would typically come from the proposal that has been approved by the client.
-The actual / spent amount could be obtained from supplier invoices if you are outsourcing staff specifically for the project or, in the case of internal staff, it would come from your timesheet or billing system.
-You can also use the project costing report as a source of information when manually capturing the labour costs on a monthly basis.
-Access the report here.
+The actual / spent amount could be obtained from supplier invoices if you are outsourcing staff specifically for the project, or in the case of internal staff, it would come from your timesheet or billing system.

 Option 2: Automating the labour cost